BIOGRAPHY

 Lee was also in UNLV Jazz Ensemble I’s album “Rail Trails” / “Latin Journey III” 2017.
 Through UNLV Jazz Ensemble I, Lee was able to compete at the 60th Monterey Next Generation Jazz Festival held in Monterey, California in March 2017, in which they received 1st Place Prize at the Top College Big Band division.
 After winning the competition, Lee and the UNLV Jazz Ensemble I was invited to perform at the 60th Annual Monterey Jazz Festival in September 2017, also held in Monterey, California.

-As a jazz musician, Lee has performed with many artists throughout the US.
-Notable artists Lee had the opportunity to collaborate with include Allen Vizzutti, Adam Schroeder, Bob Mintzer, Carl Saunders, Kenny Rampton, Don Cunningham, Clint Holmes, Eric Marienthal, Bernie Dresel, Kevin Axt, Nathan Tanouye, and among others.
+As a musician, Lee has performed with many artists throughout the US.
+Notable artists Lee had the opportunity to collaborate with include Nathan Tanouye, Derek Brown, Allen Vizzutti, Adam Schroeder, Bob Mintzer, Carl Saunders, Kenny Rampton, Don Cunningham, Clint Holmes, Eric Marienthal, Bernie Dresel, Kevin Axt, and among others.
 Lee also had the opportunity to work with conductors including Tom Leslie, Johan de Meij, David Waybright, Dave Loeb, Yunior Lopez, Nathan Tanouye, Jason Caslor, Gary Hill, Jamal Duncan, as well as Col. John Bourgeois.

-In addition to numerous solo performances within the US and abroad, Lee has great experience in chamber music playing and collaboration in many wind ensembles and saxophone ensembles, one of which was being the baritone chair of the Flora Quartet.
-Through Flora, Lee has been able to educate and perform at numerous high schools and universities in the Southwest region of the US.
+In addition to numerous solo performances within the US and abroad, Lee has great experience in chamber music playing and collaboration in many wind ensembles and saxophone ensembles, one of which was being the baritone chair of the Kodachrome.
+Through Kodachrome, Lee has been able to educate and perform at numerous high schools and universities in the US.
+Competitively, Kodachrome has recently won the First Prize at the 10th Coltman, 10th Plowman, and the Gold Medal at the 50th Fischoff Chamber Music Competitions.

-Lee is currently finishing up his Doctorate of Musical Arts degree at Arizona State University under the direction and guidance of Dr. Christopher Creviston.
-Lee obtained a Master of Music from Arizona State University Herberger Institute for Design and the Arts School of Music and a Bachelor’s of Music at the University of Nevada Las Vegas School of Music.
+Lee earned his Doctorate of Musical Arts degree at Arizona State University under Dr. Christopher Creviston.
+Lee also earned a Master of Music from Arizona State University Herberger Institute for Design and the Arts School of Music and a Bachelor’s of Music at the University of Nevada Las Vegas School of Music.
 His current and former saxophone teachers include Dr. Creviston, Mark McArthur, John Seaton, and Eric Maine.

-Lee is an endorsing artist for Silverstein Works, LefreQue Sound Solutions, and ReedGeek Inc.
+Lee is an endorsing artist for Silverstein Works, LefreQue Sound Solutions, ReedGeek Inc., and D’Addario Woodwinds.